Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 William Shakespeare

-- Mr. William Shakespeares Comedies, Histories, and Tragedies_3
+- Mr. William Shakespeares Comedies, Histories, and Tragedies

 The First Folio